 SHAPE: Sandwell MBC's integrated ICT solution holds the Company Asbestos Register.
 The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
-The Register holds details for all suspected or confirmed ACM's load during Redunbishment & Demolition programmes as well as Register activities for the past 11 years.
-If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Volds of those will be inhighted within the report.
-The interrogation of the Company Asbestos Register complicits for survey areas for the past 11 years.
-If potential ACM's nave been identified within difficult to survey areas such as Cavity Walls, Floor Volds of those will be inhighted within the report.
-The interrogation of the Company Asbestos Register complicates the survey is report process it does not suchibitate the Redurbishment's a Demolition Survey.
+The Register holds details of all suspected or confirmed ACM's instend within afflicut to survey areas such as Cavity Walls, Floor Violes of the past in the properties are not interrupted in the report.
+The interrogation of the Company Asbestoe Register complicits the survey is report process it does not auditable the Refultationeral Demotition Survey.

-Void Properties - The Building Surveying team who undertake Refurbishment & Demoition Assessors Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.
+Void Properties - The Building Surveying team who undertake Refurbishment & Demoiltion Assessments or undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.